-If you don’t have short-term disability coverage then you might be eligible for Employment Insurance (EI) benefits through the Canadian government.
+If you don’t have short-term disability coverage, you might be eligible for Employment Insurance (EI) benefits through the Canadian government.

 Short-term disability insurers will always keep a close eye on timelines.
-Your doctor will provide expected an expected timeline for recovery and an expected timeline for when you may return to work.
-The insurance company will require you to put together a safe “return-to-work plan” that may involve light duty or reasonable accommodation.
+Your doctor will provide an expected timeline for recovery and an expected timeline for when you may return to work.
+The insurance company will require you to put together a safe “return-to-work plan” that may involve light-duty or reasonable accommodation.

 Long-term disability (LTD) coverage begins when STD benefits run out.
-The tend to cover 70% to 85% of your take-home pay.
+They tend to cover 70% to 85% of your take-home pay.

-You can get LTD benefits for up to two years if you are unable to work in your own occupation after an accident or injury.
-That is, you’re unable to work the exact job you were working when the accident or injury happened.
+You can get LTD benefits for up to two years if you cannot work in your occupation after an accident or injury.
+That is, you’re unable to work the same job you were working when the accident or injury happened.

 After two years, you have to prove that you can’t work in any occupation at all to continue receiving benefits, even if the occupations you can now work in pay significantly less than your former position did.

 These are general definitions.
 You must pay close attention to how your plan handles disability as well.
-In some cases there may be very specific exclusions or pre-existing condition clauses that can impact your claim.
+There may be particular exclusions or pre-existing condition clauses that can impact your claim in some cases.

 Can an Employer Fire You While You’re on Disability?